prbinu/tls-scan/README.md

 ### Build From Source

 All you need is [`build-x86-64.sh`](https://github.com/prbinu/tls-scan/blob/master/build-x86-64.sh).
-This script pulls `tls-scan`, its  dependent packages - PeterMosmans [`openssl`](https://github.com/PeterMosmans/openssl), [`libevent`](https://github.com/libevent/libevent) and [GnuTLS](https://gitlab.com/gnutls/gnutls/), and build those from the scratch.
+This script pulls dependent packages - PeterMosmans [`openssl`](https://github.com/PeterMosmans/openssl), [`libevent`](https://github.com/libevent/libevent) and [GnuTLS](https://gitlab.com/gnutls/gnutls/), and build those from the scratch.
 Since the openssl we use is different from stock openssl, it is linked statically to tls-scan program.
 The build can take approximately twenty minutes to complete.

 *Build Pre-requisites* :